 Businesses across every industry face the constant threat of a data breach, but the cost and size of a breach can differ drastically from organization to organization.
-The U.S. Department of Health and Human Services (HHS) reported 477 healthcare breaches that affected a total of 5.579 million patient records in 2017.
+The U.S. Department of Health and Human Services (HHS) reported 477 healthcare data breaches that affected a total of 5.579 million patient records in 2017.

 Overall, hacking and malware incidents increased over the course of the year and on average, healthcare organizations took longer to discover a data breach in 2017 over 2016.

-What is HIPPA Compliance?
+What is HIPPA Compliant Data Security?

 Health Insurance Portability and Accountability Act (HIPAA) is government legislation that provides data privacy and security provisions for safeguarding medical information.
 HIPAA compliance guidelines are in place to help healthcare organizations protect patient information as they adopt new technologies and begin to move away from paper processes.